HOME > BREAD & PIZZA

-how to make crunchy rosemary grissini
+How to make crunchy rosemary grissini

 Making these crunchy rosemary grissini is so easy.
-For this recipe you will need only one bowl in which you combine all dry ingredients.
+For this recipe you will only need one bowl in which you combine all dry ingredients.
 Then make a well in the centre and pour warm milk and olive oil.
 Make a soft dough and leave to rise until doubled.

 Now, it's time to shape the grissini.
-We do it in the way that we shape the dough into rectangle using a rolling pin - about 3mm thick.
+We do it in the way that we shape the dough into rectangle using a rolling pin - about 4-5mm thick.
 Then we cut stripes with a pastry wheel or a sharp knife then roll each stripe into the log and twist several times.

 When shaping the grissini, their size and how long or thick they are is totally up to you.
 In this recipe we make them thin you once baked they will be crunchy.

-Crunchy Rosemary Grissini recipe
+Crunchy Rosemary Grissini

 MAKES: 28 grissini